mlresearch/v52/_posts/2016-08-15-sundararajan16.md

 ---
-title: A Genetic Algorithm for Learning Parameters in {B}ayesian Networks using Expectation Maximization
+title: A Genetic Algorithm for Learning Parameters in Bayesian Networks using Expectation Maximization
 abstract: Expectation maximization (EM) is a popular algorithm for parameter estimation in situations with incomplete data.
 The EM algorithm has, despite its popularity,